-Most of the Park Guell is free to visit and you'll have some nice views over the city.
-But the central Monumental Zone has a fee.
-If you want to visit Gaudi's home, the house-museum is located just outside the Monumental Zone in the park's free section.
+Most of the Park Guell is free to visit and you’ll have some nice views over the city.
+But the central Monumental Zone has a fee and you’ll want to buy a skip the line ticket.
+If you want to visit Gaudi’s home, the house-museum is located just outside the Monumental Zone in the park’s free section.

 Address: Calle Claudi Güell

 Torre Bellesguard was commissioned by Maria Sagues in 1900.
 She loved Gaudi’s Modernist architecture.
 Bellesguard was constructed on the ruins of the medieval castle of Martin of Aragon, the last king of the Catalan dynasty.

 Gaudi lead the construction team for nine years.
 Then, it was completed by Domenec Sugranes i Gras.
 He created the colorful mosaics that give a pop of color to the mud colored building.
 But the symbolism, curves, and nature motifs of Torre Bellesguard are pure Gaudi.

 As we saw with Casa Batllo, Gaudi was obsessed with the myth of St. George and the Dragon.
 At Bellesguard, Gaudi repeated the theme, conjuring a roof with a built-in dragon face and angled rocks that double as dragon scales.
 It’s also topped with a tower-sword.

 On either side of the entrance door are brightly covered seats, which symbolize the Golden Age of Catalonian rule.
 The interior is a mix of brightness and tranquility.
 White walls are juxtaposed with blue and yellow tile and stained glass chandeliers and windows.